Ferriday police search for man in connection to murder - Mississippi's Best Community Newspaper

 FERRIDAY — Law enforcement officers are looking for a Ferriday man who is wanted on a murder warrant for a Dec.
 12 shooting.

-Ferriday Police Department Interim Chief Herman Curry said an arrest warrant for Keondrick Jones, 18, of Ferriday, was issued Friday for a first-degree murder charge for the murder of Wilbert Henderson, 43.
+Ferriday Police Department Interim Chief Herman Curry said an arrest warrant for Treyon Kelly, 18, of Ferriday, was issued for a first-degree murder charge for the murder of Wilbert Henderson, 43.

 Henderson was shot and killed outside his residence at 1305 Fifth Street at approximately 12:45 a.m. on Saturday, Dec.
 12, officials said.

-Curry said Henderson and Jones both knew each other but were not close friends.
+Police also arrested Keondrick Jones, 18, on Friday and charged him with first-degree murder in connection with the incident.

-Henderson reportedly drove up to his residence in a vehicle.
-After Henderson exited his vehicle, a man to the right of his front fired two shots, killing Henderson, Curry said.
+Henderson reportedly drove up to his own residence in a vehicle.
+After Henderson exited his vehicle, a man in front of him fired two shots, killing Henderson, Curry said.

 The shooter reportedly fled the scene.